tungdop2/RedTeam/docs/validator.md

 sudo docker run hello-world
 ```

-### 3. Login to Hugging Face Hub
+3. Login to Hugging Face Hub
 Authenticate your Hugging Face Hub account.
 Run the following command to log in:
 ```bash
 huggingface-cli login
 ```
 You will be prompted to enter your Hugging Face access token.
 Visit [Hugging Face Access Tokens](https://huggingface.co/settings/tokens) to generate one if you don't have it already.

+4. Custom Setup for Specific Challenges
+For setup instructions related to specific challenges, please refer to the [Validator Custom Setup](validator_custom.md).

-4. Start the validator node:
+5. Start the validator node:
 ```bash
 pm2 start python --name "validator_snxxx" \
 -- -m neurons.validator.validator \